dannywillems/ocaml-js-stdlib/README.md

 [![Build Status](https://travis-ci.org/dannywillems/ocaml-js-stdlib.svg?branch=master)](https://travis-ci.org/dannywillems/ocaml-js-stdlib)

+This library aims to provide a binding to the JavaScript standard library and DOM using *pure* OCaml type (not using JS module from js_of_ocaml for example).

 Some technologies such as [js_of_ocaml](https://ocsigen.org/js_of_ocaml) provides a compiler from OCaml to JavaScript allowing OCaml developer to use OCaml to develop such as applications running in a browser or mobile applications using cordova.

-This library aims to provide a binding, using *pure* OCaml type (not using JS module from js_of_ocaml for example).

 ## How is this library implemented?